tyhuang98/HERE-release/README.md

 ```

 ## Acknowledgements
-Our code is built on [GORE](https://cs.adelaide.edu.au/~aparra/project/gore/).
+The Branch-and-Bound algorithm part of our code is built on [GORE](https://cs.adelaide.edu.au/~aparra/project/gore/).
 We thank the authors for their excellent work!